jk101290/auto-Pi-bot/README.md

 This was made in raspbian buster lite

 requires pigpio library installed and the daemon running: http://abyz.me.uk/rpi/pigpio/download.html
 the adafruit motorkit library is also required: https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/installing-software

+the script is ran in python3 depends on sonar_trigger_echo.py from the pigpio library

 Hardware:
 Raspberry Pi Zero W